AstarNetwork/astar-docs/docs/wasm/index.md

 # Wasm

-The **Wasm** category explains the Wasm stack on Astar/Shiden, advanced techniques, and tutorials with Wasm smart contracts.
+The **Wasm** section explains the Wasm stack on Astar/Shiden, advanced techniques, and tutorials with Wasm smart contracts.

+If you want to start building right away we encourage you to check out [**Swanky Suite**](swanky) - the all-in-one tool for WASM smart contract developers within the Polkadot and Kusama ecosystem.

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';